-Current machine learning approaches are not fit to optimise the movement of people or goods around the globe.
+Current machine learning approaches are not fit to optimize the movement of people or goods around the globe.
 These systems fail to predict the future of an increasingly complex and volatile economy.

 Causal AI separates signal from noise in dynamic, complex time-series data, enabling transportation and logistics companies to forecast and control the future.